Table of contents

 Your employer is responsible for your health.
 This means she/he has to ensure that you can stay at least 1.5 metres apart.
 Raise the issue with your employer or supervisor.
 Involve the works council or the union if the employer doesn’t listen to you.
 You can also report it to the Inspectorate SZW using a special report form.

-Questions about access to police stations
+Questions about police stations

 Do all police stations remain open?